jkunimune/Djastiz/README.md

 ### Tense markers

 A tense marker gives the general purpose of a sentence.
 It is the first thing in the sentence.
 There are ten tense markers, and each creates a fundamentally different kind of communication.
-- `dhi` is the _declarative_ tense marker.
+- `ȅ` is the _declarative_ tense marker.
 It precedes a sentence that conveys information.
 The event or fact described in a declarative sentence is true, according to the singer.
-- `ung` is the _interrogative_ tense marker.
+- `ȁ` is the _interrogative_ tense marker.
 It precedes a sentence that requests information.
-An interrogative sentence usually contains the word `l` at least once, though the position of `l` can also be implied.
-In either case, `l` represents a piece of information missing from the sentence that the singer would like to know.
+An interrogative sentence usually contains the word `pèm` at least once, though the position of `pèm` can also be implied.
+In either case, `pèm` represents a piece of information missing from the sentence that the singer would like to know.
-- `bu` is the _imperative_ tense marker.
+- `jȕ` is the _imperative_ tense marker.
 It precedes a sentence that requests action.
 An imperative sentence describes an event or action that the singer wants to happen.
-- `e` is a bit more complicated.
+- `pā` is a bit more complicated.
 It does not create sentences at all, but rather _noun clauses_.
 These will be discussed in [&#167;2.3](#noun-phrases).
-- `yidh` is the _bureaucratic_ tense marker.
-It behaves similarly to `dhu`, specifically in contexts where saying a sentence causes it to be true.
+- `lȕ` is the _bureaucratic_ tense marker.
+It behaves similarly to `ȅ`, specifically in contexts where saying a sentence causes it to be true.
 Bureaucratic sentences are especially useful for proclamations, definitions, and assumptions in mathematical proofs.
-- `vub` behaves exactly like `bu`, but frames the request as less mandatory and more polite.
-The frequency with which one uses `vub` versus `bu` completely depends on the society, and since no society actually sings Djastiz, I have no idea how useful this word is.
+- `mùről` behaves exactly like `jȕ`, but frames the request as less mandatory and more polite.
+The frequency with which one uses `mùről` versus `jȕ` completely depends on the society, and since no society actually sings Djastiz, I have no idea how useful this word is.
-- `oth` is the _salutary_ tense marker.
-It is used to construct basic greetings. `oth` is a _simple tense marker_, which means that it can be used with simpler sentence patters.
+- `jȍ` is the _salutary_ tense marker.
+It is used to construct basic greetings. `jȍ` is a _simple tense marker_, which means that it can be used with simpler sentence patters.
 These will be discussed further in [&#167;2.7](#special-words).
-- `thu` is the _antisalutory_ tense marker.
-It is used to construct basic parting statements and, like `oth`, is simple.
+- `lȍ` is the _antisalutory_ tense marker.
+It is used to construct basic parting statements and, like `lȍ`, is simple.
-- `ja` is the _exclamatory_ tense marker and is used to express general happiness or approval.
+- `lȅ` is the _neutral exclamatory_ tense marker and is used to express general awe or surprise at something.
 It is also a simple tense marker.
+- `lȁ` is the _positive exclamatory_ tense marker and is used to express general happiness or approval.
+It is also a simple tense marker.
-- `oj` is the _antiexclamatory_ tense marker, which expresses general unhappiness or disapproval.
+- `pȕ` is the _negative exclamatory_ tense marker, which expresses general unhappiness or disapproval.
 It is also a simple tense marker.

 In addition to labelling the type of sentence, the tense marker indicates the start of the sentence.
 The sentence ends with the predicate, which we will discuss briefly.
 Between these tokens lies the meat of the sentence: postpositional phrases.